 - The EAP should give specific instructions on the action to be taken, by all staff and visitors, in the event of any emergency.

 Where the pool is hired out, say to a school or club, they should be given the relevant sections of the procedures.
 The emergency provisions should consider the types of first aid provision required, for instance to deal with chemical injuries, or electric shock, and obviously resuscitation following water inhalation.

-Signs should be provided where necessary to give instructions to users on the safe use of the pool and equipment; Safety signs will be required:
+Signs should be provided where necessary to give instructions to users on the safe use of the pool and equipment.

 - Where there are slippery surfaces.

 The Health and Safety (Safety Signs and Signals) Regulations 1996 describe how safety signs should be designed: